 - Choban salatasi: Finely chopped tomatoes, onions, cucumber, and herbs.

 - Xirdalan: The favored local beer.

 - Shabat: A soft iced drink made of sugar, various fruits, and herbs.

 - Chai: Tea, served black in a glass with lemon and sugar to taste.

-- Darchin chai: Tea, flavoured with cinnamon, ginger and, occasionally, rosewater.
+- Darchin chai: Tea, flavored with cinnamon, ginger, and, occasionally, rosewater.

 - Su: Mineral water from the mountains available either naturally carbonated or still.

 - woolen or silk carpets

 - earthenware pottery and ceramics in blue shades

 - Armudy, glasses in the shape of a pear

 - crude oil paintings